 For starters, Amazon’s terms can cause cash-flow issues.
 Generally, Amazon offers 2% Net 30, 60, or 90 terms.
-And vendors who prefer Amazon Retail will have to hire separate third-party firms to give Amazon a proof that the goods were truly delivered to them.
+And vendors who prefer Amazon Retail will have to hire separate third-party firms to give Amazon-proof that the goods were truly delivered to them.

 8. Vendor Central vs. Seller Central: Customer Service

-If you sell as a third-party seller on Amazon, you will find it more hard to challenge fraudulent competitors.
+If you sell as a third-party seller on Amazon, you will find it harder to challenge fraudulent competitors.